Excalaibur

 1907

 The first telephones are installed.
-Wooden pipes are used for telephone lines, and one such pipe can be seen on display at the Golden Gate hotel, next to the first telephone installed (with the telephone number "1").
+Wooden pipes are used for telephone lines, and one such pipe can be seen on display at the Golden Gate hotel, next to the first telephone installed in Las Vegas.
+The telephone number was 1.

 1909